 After Hurricane Katrina, the pavilion and historic Museum building were relocated to the entrance of the park.
 This began our entire Park improvement project.
 We are proud of our award-winning Trailhead & Park and continually enhance and improve it.
 It has truly become a destination spot for residents and visitors alike.

 Park Location – 22049 Main Street Abita Springs, LA 70420 Park Hours – Open Dusk till Dark.

-The Abita Springs Trailhead Museum is a quaint folk art museum located at 22049 Main Street.
+The Abita Springs Trailhead Museum is a quaint folk art museum located at 22044 Main Street.
 The mission of the museum is to celebrate, display and support the history and culture of Abita Springs.

 Located near the Museum, this water feature has quickly become the favorite way for local kids to cool off on hot summer days.
-Dozens of water jets spray Abita water high in there at varying heights and intervals for the children (and some grown-ups too!) to play under.
+Dozens of water jets spray Abita water high in the air at varying heights and intervals for the children (and some grown-ups too!) to play under.
 Shade areas and benches surround the popular play spot.